6s-1/Eventify_Software-engineering/README.md

+# Eventify Web Application

+Eventify is a web application designed to streamline the process of managing and organizing events.
+It allows users to create, view, and manage events efficiently, providing a seamless user experience.
+The app includes both a frontend interface and a backend server integrated with a MySQL database for data storage and management.

-# Running Eventify Web App
+## Running Eventify Web App

 To run the Eventify web application on your machine, follow these steps: